 Mineral exploration typically does not require any construction activities within the EPL.
-Project activities performed for purposes of exploring for the relevant commodities (base and rare metals, industrial minerals, precious metals and semi-precious stones) include both off and on site activities.
+Project activities performed for purposes of exploring for the relevant commodities (base and rare metals, industrial minerals, and precious metals) include both off and on site activities.
 These are literature reviews, remote sensing, field surveys, geophysical surveys, geochemical sampling and exploratory drilling.